|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 *For other quotes, click on "Donate a Kidney" tab

-die each year waiting for a life-saving kidney.
-The purpose of this website is to educate the
+each year waiting for a life-saving kidney.
+The purpose of this website is to educate the public

-public about living kidney donation and inspire others to donate a kidney, so many more lives
+about living kidney donation and inspire others to donate a kidney, so many more lives can be

-can be saved.
+saved.
 If you are considering donating a kidney, please feel free to contact me.
-I can give
+I can give you all the

 I donated a kidney to a stranger in September 2005 after seeing an ad in a weekly newspaper